Allegheny Airlines: Allegheny before 1979

-In 1965 Allegheny announced it would add the first jet aircraft type to its fleet—the Douglas DC-9-10—which the airline stated would be placed into service in 1966.
-Allegheny then added other jets, notably the McDonnell Douglas DC-9-30 which the company named the "Vistajet".
-Later jets included Boeing 727-100s, 727-200s and McDonnell Douglas DC-9-50s.
+In 1965, Allegheny announced it would add the first jet aircraft type to its fleet—the Douglas DC-9-10—which the airline stated would be placed into service in 1966.
+Allegheny then added other jets, notably the McDonnell Douglas DC-9-30, which the company named the "Vistajet".
+Later jets included Boeing 727-100s and 727-200s and McDonnell Douglas DC-9-50s.
 The Mohawk merger added British Aircraft Corporation BAC One-Eleven jets to the fleet as well.
 Allegheny Airlines was also the first airline with a network of affiliated regional airlines, the Allegheny Commuter system, which began with Henson Airlines in 1967.

 As deregulation dawned, Allegheny, looking to shed its regional image, changed its name to USAir on October 28, 1979.

 USAir and US Airways

-After Allegheny Airlines rebranded itself as USAir, the company retained its earlier name for its Allegheny Commuter service until 1989 when it became US Airways Express.
+After Allegheny Airlines rebranded itself as USAir, the company retained its earlier name for its Allegheny Commuter service until 1989 when it became USAir Express.

 Under USAir, which eventually renamed itself US Airways, the Allegheny name continued to be used by the parent company, keeping the trademark under US Airways' control.
 Suburban Airlines was originally headquartered at the Reading Airport in Reading, Pennsylvania, and flew a large fleet of Short 330s and Short 360s, being the launch customer for the Short 360.
 It had three Fokker F27s, and was the last US operator of passenger F27s.
 After replacing much of its Short fleet with de Havilland Canada DHC-8 Dash 8s and retiring the F27s, Suburban merged with another wholly owned USAir subsidiary, Pennsylvania Airlines, which was headquartered at Harrisburg International Airport near Harrisburg, Pennsylvania.
 The combined airline retained the historic Allegheny Airlines name until it was merged with another wholly owned subsidiary, Piedmont Airlines.
 The subsequent airline retained the Piedmont Airlines name.
 After retiring earlier aircraft, Allegheny, before and after its mergers, mainly flew De Havilland Canada Dash 8s to 35 airports in the northeastern United States, and eventually Canada, from hubs at Boston and Philadelphia.
-Its activities and Dash 8 fleet were incorporated into a regional airline, Piedmont Airlines, in 2004.
+Its activities and Activities Dash 8 fleet were incorporated into a regional airline, Piedmont Airlines, in 2004.